Anything (Edyta Górniak song)

-"Anything" is a song by Polish singer Edyta Górniak, released as the second single from her self-titled second studio album (1997).
+"Anything" is a song by Polish singer Edyta Górniak, released in 1998, by EMI Music, as the second single from her self-titled second studio album (1997).
 The song was written by Pam Sheyne and Will Mowat, and produced by Christopher Neil.
 It charted in Poland and Belgium, and had some success in Spain.
 The maxi single includes a cover of A-Ha's song "Hunting High and Low", which was initially available as a bonus track only on the Japanese edition of the album.
 The single cover includes pictures by photographer Marlena Bielińska.

 Music video

 The accompanying music video for "Anything" was directed by Phil Griffin.
-The video starts with Edyta singing in a black room.
-Then Edyta is dancing with a group of dancers in front of her lover.
+The video starts with Gorniak singing in a black room.
+Then she dances with a group of dancers in front of her lover.
 In the next scene she is sitting at the edge of a bed, while her lover is sleeping.
-Next Edyta dances once again with her dancers.
-In the next scene Edyta is sitting on the floor in front of her sitting lover in a room with a red floor and white and red walls and he kiss her after a time.
-Afterwards different scenes were repeat and Edyta is also shown hugged and lying close to her lover in bed or also sitting on a chair behind her lover.
-The video ends with a close-up view of Edyta.
+In some scenes, Gorniak sits on the floor in front of her lover in a room with a red floor and white and red walls.
+He kisses her and she is also shown hugged and lying close to her lover in bed or sitting on a chair.
+The video ends with a close-up view of Gorniak.